ffmpv/ffmpv/DOCS/man/options.rst

 ``--network-timeout=<seconds>``
     Specify the network timeout in seconds.
 This affects at least HTTP.
-The special value 0 (default) uses the FFmpeg/Libav defaults.
+The special value 0 (default) uses the FFmpeg defaults.
 If a protocol is used which does not support timeouts, this option is silently ignored.

 ``--rtsp-transport=<lavf|udp|tcp|http>``